Ullaakut/RTSPAllTheThings/README.md

 ## Build

 You can modify RTSPATT and create your own docker image.
-For this simply run:
-`./build.sh`

-This script will use a docker image that has all the necessary dependencies to build the solution, and will output the binary once it's ready.
-It will also use this to build the RTSPATT docker image itself.
+We use the [`builder` pattern](https://blog.alexellis.io/mutli-stage-docker-builds/), so you can just modify the sources and run `docker build -t rstpatt .` to re-compile the sources and rebuild the image.

 Once it's done, you can launch RTSPATT with:
 `docker run --rm -p 8554:8554 rtspatt` or `./rtspatt`.